emberjs/rfcs/text/0617-rfc-stages.md

 There are some ambiguities because RFCs take many forms.
 Our process cannot cover 100% of scenarios, but we should strive to find answers that cover the vast majority of RFCs.

-- If we imagine that we did this process during Octane, how would it have helped, or not?
 - For RFCs that have to do with technical features, should the release version indicate when it is in Ember's blueprint, or the name and version of the package itself?
-- How do we resolve disagreements over stage names?
-Other stage examples include: "Ready to implement," "Active," "Rejected," "Obsolete"
-- Should "Under consideration" be a stage, or a GitHub label on the Pull Request?
-What are the pros and cons?
-- Should this RFC describe the process for gathering consensus to move to Release?
-- Should this RFC mention the champion at all?
-Should they be responsible for moving it through stages?
-Or was their job over when it was merged?
-- Would a "postponed" stage be accurate for many of our open, stale RFCs?
-Should there be a postponed stage?

 ## Glossary